italoh623/Consultai/README.md

 # Consultai
-Cultivai is a system for scheduling and making medical appointments.
+Consultai is a system for scheduling and making medical appointments.